teiniker/teiniker-lectures-secureservices/edge-security/APIGateway-OAuth2/README.md

 {"orderId":"28e9ba9c-f284-4f3b-ac14-8dce44f2a7cd","items":[{"itemCode":"IT001","quantity":3},{"itemCode":"IT004","quantity":1}],"shippingAddress":"No 4, CA, USA"}
 ```

-## Enforcing OAuth 2.0 at the Zuul Gateway
+## Enforcing OAuth 2.0 at the Edge

 The next step is enforcing security on the Zuul gateway so that **only authenticated
 clients** are granted access to the microservice.